 08. Learn to love previous-gen tech

-Having the latest gear is very, very cool – but if the previous-generation Wacom Cintiq or Surface Pro is an upgrade from your existing tech, it could be worth foregoing the very newest model in exchange for a recently supplanted version – at a discount.
-In the case of upgradeable items, such as MacBooks, aim for the fastest processor and biggest SSD and RAM options on the older model and you could end up with a better spec than the new model at a lower price.
+Having the latest gear is very, very cool – but if the previous-generation Wacom Cintiq (opens in new tab) or Surface Pro (opens in new tab) is an upgrade from your existing tech, it could be worth foregoing the very newest model in exchange for a recently supplanted version – at a discount.
+In the case of upgradeable items such as MacBooks (opens in new tab), aim for the fastest processor and biggest SSD and RAM options on the older model and you could end up with a better spec than the new model at a lower price.
+You can even start investigating your options early with our post detailing what you can expect from the best Black Friday Apple deals (opens in new tab).
 Win!

 09. Think outside the box